PaulKinlan/paul.kinlan.me/content/2016-12-05-barcode-detection.markdown

 > * Geo-location (latitude and longitude)
 > * AAMVA driver license/ID

-The Shape Detection API is currently in Chrome Canary (M57) and can detect both faces (talked about last week) and bar-codes (and QR Codes).
-You need to enable it via `chrome://flags/#enable-experimental-web-platform-features`
+The Shape Detection API is currently in Chrome Canary (M57) and you need to enable it via `chrome://flags/#enable-experimental-web-platform-features`

 Like with face detection, the API is relatively simple to use.
-You invoke the API via `detect` and you get back a list of decoded barcodes.
+You invoke the API via `detect` on the `BarcodeDetector` API and you get back a promise that resovels to a list of decoded barcodes.

 ```
 var barcodeDetector = new BarcodeDetector();